-Jon Christensen, senior portfolio manager and analyst for KAR’s Small Cap Core portfolio, believes that the wind may have started to shift during the second quarter of 2021 after the low-quality rally that began in November 2020 and continued through Q1 2021.
+Jon Christensen, Portfolio Manager and Senior Research Analyst for KAR’s Small Cap Core portfolio, believes that the wind may have started to shift during the second quarter of 2021 after the low-quality rally that began in November 2020 and continued through Q1 2021.
 However, that rally still has some life.

 After a very strong Q1 for most of the Russell 2000 with the index climbing almost 13%, things were a little more subdued with the index increasing a little over 4% in Q2.
 But some of the usual suspects continue to lead the market in terms of sector and quality bias.
 Those with high betas and more debt on the balance sheet continued to outperform their counterparts, and the market still favored lower-quality companies.
 However, Christensen believes fundamentals will come into focus as businesses try to sustain these high valuations.